Antoine de Saint-Exupéry

 Christine Gropper

-Finances, funding, strategic marketing
+Finances, funding, strategic marketing, sustainability manager

 • Born in Munich